tallcoleman/heading-word-counter/readme.md

 * Check that the script correctly handles all of the content types allowable in Google Docs (e.g. tables, formulas); add and test error handling.

-* Improve triggers (stop time trigger when document is closed; explore using [`Files: watch`](https://developers.google.com/drive/api/v3/reference/files/watch) to approximate onEdit trigger available in Google Sheets).
+* Improve triggers if possible (stop time trigger when document is closed, see if there is a way to update more frequently, simplify process for multiple documents)

-* Allow customizable syntax for word limit, improve text handling, and add options for character counts in addition to word counts.

 * Explore option to publish as an add-on.